jmettraux/rufus-scheduler/README.md

 * http://www.mikeperham.com/2014/09/22/dont-daemonize-your-daemons/
 * http://www.mikeperham.com/2014/07/07/use-runit/

-If anyway, you need something like `rails server -d`, why not try `bundle exec unicorn -D` instead?
+If, anyway, you need something like `rails server -d`, why not try `bundle exec unicorn -D` instead?
 In my (limited) experience, it worked out of the box (well, had to add `gem 'unicorn'` to `Gemfile` first).

 ## support